makersacademy/bowling-challenge/process/us-1/README.md

 # User Story 1

-> As a user,
+> As a user,</br>
-> So I can take note of my scores,
+So I can take note of my scores,</br>
-> I want to start with an empty frame.
+I want to start with an empty frame.

 ## Specification